There are different ways to feed lambs, many ways. One method is not better

 access to the creep area from multiple sides.

-The creep area should be placed in a high traffic area where lambs
+The creep pen should be placed in a high traffic area where lambs

 place to place the creep.
+A light will help to attract lambs at night.
 In addition to providing creep feed,

 the creep area is a place for lambs to loiter and sleep.
 It should